insure logo

 Ellie Available Now

-How your car’s trim affects insurance rates in Minnesota
+How does your car’s trim affect insurance rates in Minnesota?

 Coverage levelAverage annual rateAverage monthly rate